 If you are taking medicines for high blood pressure, high cholesterol, or diabetes, take them as prescribed.

-Your provider may prescribe the following medicines to control your peripheral artery disease.
-DO NOT stop taking these medicines without first talking with your provider.
+Your provider may prescribe the following medicines to control your peripheral artery disease:

 - Aspirin or a medicine called clopidogrel (Plavix), which keeps your blood from forming clots